Stud Horse Point and Skylight Arch

 Things to Know

-There is very little shade anywhere in the area, so bring water even for short hikes.
+There is very little shade—bring water even for short outings

-Avoid driving the sandy roads if they are wet, as they can become difficult quickly.
+Avoid driving sandy roads when wet—they become difficult quickly

 More to Explore